spiwokv/Rtutorial/lessons/11_analysis_of_variance.md

 ## Tips and Tricks

+* to test normality of data you can use the function `mshapiro.test`.
+It is a multivariate alternative to Shapiro and Wilk test.

+* to test homogenity of variances you can use `bartlett.test` or `fligner.test`.

-Kruskal-Wallis rank sum test (`kruskal.test`) is a non-parametric alternative to ANOVA:
+* Kruskal-Wallis rank sum test (`kruskal.test`) is a non-parametric alternative to ANOVA:
 ```R
 kruskal.test(all~labels, data=df)
 ```